Your acupuncture first treatment

 At the beginning of treatment, I typically see people once a week.
 Once symptoms subside or we reach a treatment plateau, treatments are spaced every two to three weeks to make sure there is no back-sliding.
 Most clients do not require continued maintenance care.
 My goal is to give you the tools and resources you need to take care of your health so that you do not need to continue with treatment.

 The number of visits you will need depends on a variety of factors like the variability of your symptoms, the length of time those symptoms have persisted, your overall health, your age, and other medical problems you may have.
 For most conditions, you can expect to see noticeable improvements within the first two to three treatments.
 Your response during these first few treatments will give us a good idea of how many total treatments you will need.

 Please contact me for a copy of my fee schedule.

-I am currently a provider for Network Health, which is the only insurance I bill directly.
-Network Health generally covers acupuncture for chronic neck and back pain, chronic headache, and nausea due to chemotherapy.
-For all other insurances, I can provide you with a detailed receipt if you wish to submit it to your insurance for reimbursement.
+I do not bill insurance directly.
+I can provide you with a detailed receipt if you wish to submit it to your insurance for possible reimbursement.
 Also, most healthcare flex accounts and health savings accounts cover acupuncture.